cwchentw/lightweight-cms/themes/multilingual/README.md

 ## Add More Locales

+There are three conventional policies for multilingual sites:

+* Multiple domains
+* Same domain, multiple subdomains
+* Same domain, same subdomain

+Among them, the latest is best for SEO because all web pages contribute to a single domain.
+This theme confirms the same policy as well.

 This theme adapts the URI prefix of a web page as its locale.
 You may add more locale(s) as needed.
+Follow our code conventions while adding another locale for your website.

 ## Copyright